Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Method

 The aforementioned penalty functions are inappropriate for current EA research.
-Primarily, these methods necessitate the determination of an optimal penalty parameter, $\lambda$.
-Given the unknown and impractical nature of determining the optimal alignment amount from EA test data, selecting an appropriate $\lambda$ is problematic.
+Primarily, it is challenging to select an optimal data-driven tuning parameter $\lambda$.
+Common cross-validation procedures that split the data into independent training and test sets do not preserve the geometric features of the data.
 Secondly, as reviewed in Section \ref{subsec:overalignment}, psychological research indicates that misalignment in perceiver ratings occurs within a specific temporal window of a few seconds.
 Existing penalty functions, however, focus on controlling the overall amount of warping, which does not directly translate to constraining alignment at each individual time point as required for EA studies.

 To address these limitations, we introduce a novel penalized alignment method that directly incorporates the established temporal boundary for maximum perceiver misalignment as a penalty term.
-Specifically, we construct the optimal penalized warping function
+Specifically, we construct the optimal inverse penalized warping function

 where $\nu$ is the predefined upper limit of warping functions, corresponding to the maximum delay or advance observed in the perceivers' responses.
-Note that this specification does not require the selection of any tuning parameter.
-We denote $\hat{\gamma}_p$ as the estimated warping function of penalized alignment, where the subscript ${p}$ stands for ``penalized.''
+Although the supremum norm limit $\nu$ plays the role of a tuning parameter, in practice, we often have prior knowledge about its value based on the research context, unlike the tuning parameter $\lambda$ in the existing approach \eqref{eq:penwarpsrvf}.
+Nevertheless, it is useful to perform a sensitivity analysis of the proposed method over a reasonable range of $\nu$.
+We denote $\hat{\gamma}_p$ as the estimated inverse warping function of penalized alignment, where the subscript ${p}$ stands for ``penalized.''
 As $\nu \rightarrow 0$, $\hat\gamma_p \rightarrow \gamma_{id}$, so that no warping is allowed.
 On the other hand, if $\nu \geq \sup| \hat{\gamma}_{u }-\gamma_{id}|$, the constraint in \eqref{eq:optproblem} is inactive, then $\hat\gamma_p = \hat\gamma_{u}$.
 Consequently, any $\nu$ smaller than $\sup| \hat{\gamma}_{u}-\gamma_{id}|$ induces a shrinkage effect, pulling the unpenalized warping towards the identity warping function, akin to penalized regression.
 This interpretable penalty mechanism enables our proposed penalized alignment to mitigate the risk of over-alignment, resulting in more plausible warping estimates and aligned responses.